edrlab/thorium-reader-doc/epub-doc/es/src/pages/900_about.md

 ---
-title: Acerca de este libro electrónico
+title: About this ebook
 role: doc-chapter
 epubtype: chapter
-class: colbreak
+class: colbreak filet
 draft: false
 ---
-# Acerca de este libro electrónico

-Publicado en febrero de 2025 por
-<br/>el European Digital Reading Lab (EDRLAB), un laboraThorium de desarrollo sin fines de lucro.
+# About this ebook

+Published in February 2025 by The European Digital Reading Lab (EDRLab), a non-profit development laboratory.

 ---

-París, Francia
+Paris, France

 15 Rue de la Bûcherie, 75005